facebook/docusaurus/website/docs/api/plugin-apis/introduction.md

----
-sidebar_position: 0
----

 # Plugin APIs

 :::caution

 This section is a work in progress.
+Anchor links or even URLs are not guaranteed to be stable.

 :::

-Plugin APIs are shared by Themes and Plugins—themes are loaded just like plugins.
+Plugin APIs are shared by themes and plugins—themes are loaded just like plugins.

 ## Plugin module

 Every plugin is imported as a module.
-The module is expected to have the following components:
+The module is expected to have the following members:

 - A **default export**: the constructor function for the plugin.
 - **Named exports**: the [static methods](./static-methods.md) called before plugins are initialized.